robotix/2020.robotix.in/_events/crescendo.md

 * Base score: **500**

-* Successfully rotating out the obstacle for the white ball: 100 (RO1)
+* Successfully rotating the flag: 100 (RO1)

-* Successfully opening the entrance of the cave(blue door): 200 (CD)

 * Taking out the green trapezoidal blocks from the cave: 50 per block (B)

+* Successfully filling the gap with the green blocks: 100 per block (CD)

 * Successfully crossing over the gap after placing the green blocks: 200 (G)